aludin/BB10Apress/README.md

 Code samples for "Learn BlackBerry 10 App Development" published by Apress.

-You can also follow me on twitter (@bigludinski) in order to be notified when the code is updated additional material is made available.
+You can also follow me on twitter (@bigludinski) in order to be notified when the code is updated or additional material is made available.

 Happy Cascades coding!